pmlmodelling/nctoolkit/docs/source/parallel.rst

 nctoolkit is written to enable rapid processing and analysis of NetCDF files, and this includes the ability to process in parallel.
 Two methods of parallel processing are available.
-First, is the ability to carry out operations on multi-file datasets in parallel.
-Second, is the ability to define a processing chain in nctoolkit, and then use the multiprocessing to process files in parallel using that chain.
+First is the ability to carry out operations on multi-file datasets in parallel.
+Second is the ability to define a processing chain in nctoolkit, and then use the multiprocessing package to process files in parallel using that chain.

 Parallel processing of multi-file datasets
 ------------------------------------------